AliEidizadeh/Nonlinear_Control/README.md

 # Nonlinear Control of an Inverted Pendulum System

-This project presents a comparative study of four control strategies for stabilizing an inverted pendulum system:
+The inverted pendulum is a highly nonlinear and inherently unstable dynamic system widely used as a benchmark in control engineering research.

-🔹Linear Quadratic Regulator (LQR)
+Its stabilization requires precise control to maintain the pendulum in the upright position while simultaneously regulating the cart motion.

-🔹Sliding Mode Control (SMC)
+This project presents a comparative study of four control strategies:

-🔹Terminal Sliding Mode Control (TSMC)
+🔹 Linear Quadratic Regulator (LQR)

-🔹Integral Sliding Mode Control (ISMC)
+🔹 Sliding Mode Control (SMC)

-The main objective is to:
+🔹 Terminal Sliding Mode Control (TSMC)

-🔸Maintain the pendulum in the upright position
+🔹 Integral Sliding Mode Control (ISMC)

-🔸Control the cart position
+## Objective

-🔸Ensure robustness under varying reference signals and external disturbances
+The main objectives of this study are:

-The inverted pendulum is a classic benchmark for nonlinear and unstable systems, making it an ideal platform for evaluating control performance.
+🔸 Maintain the pendulum in the upright equilibrium position

-# Objectives
+🔸 Control the cart position accurately

-🔸Stabilize the inherently unstable inverted pendulum
+🔸 Achieve robust performance under varying reference signals

-🔸Achieve accurate reference tracking
+🔸 Improve transient response characteristics (rise time and settling time)

-🔸Improve transient response performance
+🔸 Reduce steady-state error

-🔸Enhance robustness against disturbances
+🔸 Enhance robustness against external disturbances

-🔸Compare linear and nonlinear control approaches
+🔸 Compare linear and nonlinear control approaches